 Customer-side kill switch capability is undervalued.
 The customer often sees outputs the vendor cannot see, and the incentives during an incident usually align.
 The right to stop the system, then talk, can save both sides from a worse outcome.
 Include it where the use case justifies it.

 Use "industry standard" as a floor, then layer AI-specific controls on top.
-Existing cyber baselines (NIST, MA regulations, GLBA, HIPAA) are a reasonable starting point but do not address API rate limiting, adversarial input monitoring, training data sanitization, or model extraction defenses.
-List the AI-specific measures separately, in the contract or a security exhibit, rather than relying on a generic standard to cover them.
+Existing cyber baselines like NIST, MA regulations, GLBA, and HIPAA are a reasonable starting point but do not address API rate limiting, adversarial input monitoring, training data sanitization, or model extraction defenses.
+List the AI-specific measures separately in the contract or a security exhibit rather than relying on a generic standard to cover them.
 The vendor knows what protections it actually runs, and there is no good reason it cannot put them in writing.
-Talk to your CISO before finalizing the list.
+Talk to your security team or CISO before finalizing the list.

-"Reasonable efforts" and "confirmed security vulnerability" are weak hooks.
+"Reasonable efforts" and "confirmed security vulnerability" can be hollow.
 Push for specifics on what the vendor actually does, and tier the remediation timeline by severity, the way the cyber world tiers patching SLAs.
 "Reasonably suspected" is a stronger trigger than "confirmed" because it kicks in earlier in the response cycle.
 The patching analogy is useful here.
 Critical vulnerabilities patched within X days, lower-severity within Y days, applied to AI-specific issues like adversarial inputs and model extraction the same way it applies to traditional cyber.

 Audit rights bridge the gaps you cannot close today.
 The state of AI contracting means the right number, threshold, and scope are often unknown when you draft.
 Broad third-party audit rights, exercised on agreed parameters, give the customer a way to maintain comfort that the vendor's controls are actually in place and working.
 Annual penetration testing summaries do similar work.
 So does the right to revisit security commitments as the use case expands or becomes more sensitive.